B2. Operations

 However, this combination is valid since the respect of the distributive property is not part of the rules of the game.

-Circulate, observe and, if necessary, intervene to help students complete Section B of Appendix 6.3.
-Draw their attention to the location of the two darts; they correspond to two ways of decomposing 14 by addition, i.e. 10 and 4, and 6 and 8.
+Circulate, observe and, if necessary, provide support to students as they complete Section B of Appendix 6.3.
+Draw their attention to the location of the two darts; they correspond to two ways of decomposing 14 by addition, 10 and 4, and 6 and 8.

-If necessary, have students represent the operations using rectangular arrangements.
+If necessary, have students represent the operations using rectangular linear models.

 Example